-Meet our Activities Coordinator, Natasha Lindo
+Meet our Activities Coordinator, Alphy George

 Our home is always full of life, and we can thank our wonderful Activities Coordinators for this.
 Dedication to creating a unique and interesting activities programme is what sets us apart from other homes.
 We always take into consideration that some people would prefer to pursue their own interests, which is why our team strive to incorporative activities that cater to a wide range of tastes and hobbies.
 Our trips out are always fun and exciting as well, and residents are guaranteed to return with stories to tell their loved ones!